chavo1/terraform-ember-aws/README.md

        Finished verifying <default-terraform> (0m9.08s).
 -----> Kitchen is finished.
 (0m11.25s)
 ```
-- You need to test with different .tfvars file, just change with appropriate value in .kitchen.yml
+- If you need to test with different .tfvars file, just change with appropriate value in .kitchen.yml

 ```
 variable_files:
   - terraform_prod.tfvars
 ```